Loops

 Welcome to tutorial number 9 in Golang tutorial series.

-A loop statement is used to execute a block of code repeatedly.
+A loop is used to execute a block of code repeatedly until a condition is satisfied.

 for is the only loop available in Go.
 Go doesn’t have while or do while loops which are present in other languages like C.